mags0ft/Jace/docs/install.md

 chmod +x install.sh && ./install.sh
 ```

-**Note: This requires Bash.
-If you are on another platform like Windows, you may want to follow the manual installation steps below instead.**
+**Note**: This requires Bash.
+If you are on another platform like Windows, you may need to follow the manual installation steps below instead.

+**Note**: Please make sure you have Ollama installed and at least 20 GB of free disk space.
+The installer will **automatically** pull the required default models for Jace from Ollama. **If you wish to use different models and have edited the Jace config, the installer might not pull the correct models.
+Please manually pull those instead.**

 ### Manual installation